AllanGamal/staffCover/README.md

   </p>

  <p>
-   Hopfully the value I gainged of this failed application is that I (hopfully) can identify an NP-problem before trying to solve it.
+   Hopfully the value I gained of this failed application is that I (hopfully) can identify an NP-problem before trying to solve it.
   </p>